prannoymulmi/Music-Storage-System/README.md

   buffers (Frykholm, N., 2000).
 * Using bandit to scan for vulnerable libraries which could contain CVE's and also cause buffer-overflow.

+### File Upload Protection

+Following OWASP File Upload protection (File upload cheat sheet, OWASP, n.d) the below mentioned measures are
+implemented:

+* Maximum size for upload of audio file (35 MB) and max file for Lyrics(2MB).
+* Virus scanning for file using ClamAV (ClamAV, 2021) before file upload.
+  The Virus scanner is tested using an ECIAR file, which is a benign-infected file for AV testing (Harley, D., Myers, L. and Willems, E., 2011).
+* Double extensions, such as **double_extension_file.mp3.js** are not allowed and are validated.
+* Null bytes in the file, such as null_byte_file.js%00.mp3 or null_byte_file.js\00.mp3 are not allowed.

 ### Improvements for the future

 * User-Id should not be a numeric value but a unique UUID, so that an attacker cannot do an enumeration attacks,